 Top Tipalti Alternatives in 2026

-- If you want corporate cards and expense automation with a genuine free tier, and don't need cross-border mass payouts, choose Ramp.
+Suggest a change- If you want corporate cards and expense automation with a genuine free tier, you're a cash-light or non-venture-backed company, and you don't need cross-border mass payouts, choose Ramp.
 The Free plan has no seat fee and covers unlimited cards, invoice OCR, and basic accounting automation, which already beats Tipalti's $99-a-month floor for most small teams.
+Brex's equally free Essentials plan carries more features, but Brex underwrites based on company cash reserves and favors venture-backed companies, so Ramp is the more accessible free tier if you don't fit that profile.

-- If you want the cheapest published per-seat plan with multi-entity support, choose Brex.
-Premium is $12 per user a month, undercutting Ramp's $15, and Essentials is free with unlimited global cards included.
+- If you want the cheapest published per-seat paid plan with multi-entity support, and your company is well-capitalized or venture-backed, choose Brex.
+Premium is $12 per user a month, undercutting Ramp's $15, and the free Essentials plan includes unlimited global cards plus travel booking, up to two entities, and reimbursements, more than Ramp's free tier packs in.
+The catch is underwriting: Brex favors well-capitalized, venture-backed companies over cash-light startups.

 - If you're a European mid-market company that wants a similar fixed-fee-plus-transaction pricing shape but with procurement built into the base product, choose Spendesk.
 It charges a base platform fee plus variable transaction fees like Tipalti does, but procurement approvals ship in the core plan instead of a separate paid module.